 The Association has continued to invest in its housing stock and to maintain the standard of properties that it offers to residents through its programme of planned repairs, reactive repairs and property inspections.
-The significant increase in expenditure on planned maintenance during the year by the Association is reflected in a reduced surplus.
+The significant increase in expenditure on planned maintenance and component replacement during the year by the Association is reflected in reduced cash balances.
 The Association will continue with this programme of investment as part of its commitment to maintain the structural integrity and condition of its properties.

 The Association has continued to work towards maintaining performance in repair response times, arrears levels, void property losses and customer service over the past year.
+The Association comfortably exceeds the Scottish average in almost all areas of performance as measured through the Scottish Social Housing Charter reported by the Scottish Housing Regulator.